Stdhermite Stdhermitef Stdhermitel In C++ - C++ Programming Tutorial

 • x: The point at which the Hermite polynomial is evaluated.

-Returns: The value of the Hermite polynomial Hn(x).
+Returns: The result of evaluating the Hermite polynomial Hn(x) at a given value of x.

 Examples Usage